 Moraea aristata: A new home on Rondebosch Common

-Herbarium specimens indicate that Moraea aristata is a northern Cape Peninsula endemic.
-It was recorded adjacent to Table Mountain between the present day Cape Town CBD and suburb of Rondebosch.
 Like sister species in the Peacock Moraea group, it prefers heavier soils and would have been found growing on Peninsula Shale Renosterveld, and likely also in nearby similar vegetation types.
-Today, a population of less than 100 individuals persists in the grounds of the South African Astronomical Observatory.
-The highly transformed habitat is more akin to lawn than an ecosystem and is managed for the persistence of this species.
+Today, a population of fewer than 100 individuals persists in the grounds of the South African Astronomical Observatory.
+The highly transformed habitat is more akin to a lawn than an ecosystem and is managed for the persistence of this species.

 This is why Moraea aristata needed a new home.
 One last remnant habitat exists within the historical range of Moraea aristata: Rondebosch Common.
 This highly degraded 40 Hectare Conservation Area harbours a unique community of lowland plants as well as many threatened taxa.
 Its long history of human impact has damaged all of the habitat, and the entire site is in need of restoration.